ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The student suggested ways in which to improve and/or gave feedback on the course's research process

 - **Thesis Presentation**
-  - [ ] Did the student submit the final version of their slides one week in advance of the date on which they presented?
+  - [ ] The student submitted the final version of their slides one week in advance of the date on which they presented
-  - [ ] Did the student give the thesis presentation on the assigned date?
+  - [ ] The student gave the thesis presentation on the assigned date
-  - [ ] Did the thesis presentation feature effective and well-designed slides?
+  - [ ] The thesis presentation featured effective and well-designed slides
-  - [ ] Did the thesis presentation have an accessible overview of the completed project?
+  - [ ] The thesis presentation has an accessible overview of the completed project
-  - [ ] Did the thesis presentation contain an effective tool demonstration?
+  - [ ] The thesis presentation contained an effective tool demonstration
-  - [ ] Did the thesis presentation contain insights from the empirical evaluation?
+  - [ ] The thesis presentation gave insights from the empirical evaluation
-  - [ ] Did the thesis presentation suggest avenues for future research?
+  - [ ] The thesis presentation suggested avenues for future research
-  - [ ] Did the presenter effectively answer the audience questions?
+  - [ ] The student effectively answered the questions from the audience
-  - [ ] Did the student complete the thesis presentation within the ten-minute time limit?
+  - [ ] The student completed the thesis presentation within the ten-minute time limit
-  - [ ] Did the student complete the question and answer session within the five-minute time limit?
+  - [ ] The student completed the question and answer session within the five-minute time limit
-  - [ ] Did the student complete the tool demonstration within the one-minute time limit?
+  - [ ] The student completed the tool demonstration within the one-minute time limit

 - **General Thesis Requirements**
   - [ ] The abstract provides a concise and compelling summary of the research